Halti

-The highest point in Finland is on a spur of Ráisduattarháldi at 1324 m known as Hálditšohkka at the border of Norway.
+The highest point in Finland is on a spur of Ráisduottarháldi at 1324 m known as Hálditšohkka at the border of Norway.
 The peak proper is not in Finland; the border marker is on a slope.
-The highest mountain whose peak is in Finland is Ridnitšohkka, at 1316 m and a few kilometers from Halti.
+The highest peak of a mountain that is entirely in Finland is Ridnitšohkka, at 1316 m and a few kilometers from Halti.

 The reason for the border being the way it is can be traced to a Swedish-Danish border treaty in 1734, when Norway belonged to Denmark and Finland was part of Sweden.
 The treaty specifies the border only by some of its biggest natural features like mountains.
 Thus, international boundary commissions would walk the border and place border markers where it was convenient.
 The actual border was then agreed to lie on a straight line between these markers, as was the usual practice at the time.

 A 55 km trekking path leads from Saana, Kilpisjärvi to Halti.
 An easier route goes from a local road (open in summer only) going from Birtavarre in Norway, around 6 km hiking to the highest point in Finland.
 The route is rocky and not really adapted to hiking.